mahdi12167/libmini/libmini/qtviewer/README.txt

 * Multiple images can be selected or unselected.
 * Multiple selected images can be resampled to a produce a tileset.
 ** A tileset is displayed in full 3D.
-** Its appearance takes both slected color and dem layers into account.
+** Its appearance takes both selected color and dem layers into account.
 ** At least a single dem layer must be selected.
 ** Resampling takes place in a background thread.
 *** Progress is shown in percent below the list view.